simpleanalytics/docs/_docs/55_events/01-introduction.md

 > **Developers** place this script right in the `<head>` or top part of your `<body>` in your html.

-This little snipped creates a simple function called `sa`.
+This little snippet creates a simple function called `sa`.
 After that it loads the Simple Analytics script asynchronously (it does not have an effect on your page load).

 The `sa`-function is the function you'll need to use to create events.
 To track an event it's as simple as this: